joshcodd/volume-rendering/README.md

 * Place this file within the directory 'src/data'.
 * Ensure the "big-endian?" and "visible human re-sampling?" check boxes are checked when selecting this file.

-<br>This scan may take a long time to render.
+This scan may take a long time to render.
 To only view the data chest up and increase speed, set the Z axis length to 512 as well.
 <br>**Please note the size of this file tends towards 1GB

 Read more about the visible human project, and view the original data here: [Visible Human Project](https://www.nlm.nih.gov/research/visible/visible_human.html)